 So why is there a sudden appearance of cockroaches in your tidy house?

 You may be relieved to know that the issue could stem from factors that don't relate to your cleaning abilities at all.
-Learn what attracts roaches to even the most pristine of homes — and what to do if you think you have a roach problem.
+Learn how to get rid of roaches and what attracts roaches to even the most pristine of homes — and what to do if you think you have a roach problem.

 What causes roaches in houses and apartments?